Today, you’re going to learn about getting in shape while pregnant.

 That’s because heavy weight training increases your intrabdominal pressure significantly which can lead to an elevation in blood pressure, decreased blood flow to your uterus, and decreased oxygen circulation.

 You also want to avoid any kind of contact sports for obvious reasons.

 These include basketball, volleyball, football, etc. Impact on your abdomen can lead to placental abruption and preterm labor.

 Similarly, you want to avoid exercises where there is a risk of falling.
 These include plyometric exercises like box jumps, broad jumps and other forms of high-intensity interval exercises.

-You should not let your heart rate exceed 140 beats per minute while exercising.
+In general, you should not let your heart rate significantly exceed 140 beats per minute while exercising.

-Lastly, you do not want to perform any exercises where you are flat on your back.
+Lastly, you do not want to perform any exercises where you are flat on your back in the second and third trimesters.
 That’s because the pregnant uterus can compress one of the major blood vessels that returns blood back to your heart.

 This is also the reason why we do not want you sleeping flat on your back either.